-AAdvantage miles, also referred to as American Airlines miles, are one of the most valuable rewards currencies in existence due to the sheer size of the American Airlines flight network and the large number of sweet spots within the AAdvantage rewards chart.
+AAdvantage miles, also referred to as American Airlines miles, are one of the most valuable rewards currencies in existence due to the sheer size of the American Airlines flight network and a large number of sweet spots within the AAdvantage rewards chart.

 However, the AAdvantage program is not for the casual traveler.
 The value of miles varies drastically and, while you can find some incredible deals, the value of miles can also veer below average, particularly if you don’t have the flexibility to pick times and destinations that qualify for MileSAAver awards.